Ariella-Melnikov/AriShop-assignment/README.md

 DALLE prompt for fllowers img:
 A luxurious floral arrangement in a modern, minimalistic style, featuring a bouquet of [flower type] in soft neutral tones.
 The bouquet is placed in a clear or ceramic vase on a marble or light-toned surface, with natural light casting soft shadows.
 The aesthetic is refined and elegant, with a delicate balance of texture and color.
 The background is clean and airy, often white or subtly marbled.
 The image should have a high-end boutique feel, with an emphasis on sophistication and timeless beauty."

+To Do for production:
+* address validation.
+* move addresses to be a separate table in order to save costs when validating addresses and also allow tracking customers geo cords location based.
+* move to real auth service (the authentication).
+* currently due to UX product creation and variant creation are separate, allow creation of both